BestTimesToVisit.com Logo

 Private Taxi from Amman/Aqaba

-Hiring a private taxi is a comfortable and direct way to reach Petra from major cities like Amman or Aqaba.
-It offers flexibility for stops along the way and door-to-door service directly to your accommodation or the Petra Visitor Centre.
+Hiring a private taxi is a common and convenient way to reach Petra, especially if you're coming from Amman or Aqaba.
+It offers flexibility and door-to-door service, allowing you to stop along the way if desired.

 JETT Bus